Mincheol2/VAAE/README.md

 python main.py -dt ptb --alpha 1 #KL Div
 ```

-- Comparing to origin, I add two arguments and remove one argument.
+- Compared to the origin, I add two arguments and remove one argument.

 --alpha : Parameter for alpha-divergence. ( Default = 1.0)